Problems at the polls? Here's what's happening now

 Early voting has already smashed records: Kemp's office reports nearly 2.1 million ballots cast.
 That's compared with roughly 940,000 in 2014, according to Georgia Votes.

-"Obviously, people are keeping an eye on Georgia with the registration problems, but one of the things that we're really seeing beyond those type of problems is there's so much interest in voting this year that the lines are really long everywhere," said Viki Harrison, director of state operations for Common Cause, a member of the Election Protection coalition.
+"Obviously, people are keeping an eye on Georgia with the registration problems, but one of the things that we're really seeing beyond those type of problems is there's so much interest in voting this year that the lines are really long everywhere," said Viki Harrison, director of state operations for Common Cause.